manishiitg/recruitai/readme.md

 # data sync mq
  # this is very very slow for full job profile
 # need to add bulk to search or something

+h) setup stats for ai, inclding time taken, pending etc how long it will take
+i) setup priority tasks for latest cvs
+j) make files common and reusable between microservices